aniyomiorg/aniyomi-extensions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "🌟 Feature request"
+title: "[Feature Request] <source name>: <short description>"
-about: Suggest a feature to improve a source
+about: "Suggest a feature to improve a source"
-title: "[Feature Request] Source name : Short Description"
-labels: "feature request"
+labels: "enhancement"
-assignees: ''

 ---

 ### What feature should be added to this source?